- Code BIOL6174

 - Course subject Biology

-3) interpret, synthesise and critically analyse published literature, at a graduate level, in the area of cellular physiology.
+- Interpret, synthesise and critically analyse published literature, at a graduate level, in the area of cellular physiology and discuss this with their peers;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.